 Recreational activities in Mount Holly have historically revolved around the fact that it is a hill country town.
 Much of the land was forested thereby providing excellent wildlife habitat fostering hunting and fishing.
 Today, hiking, horseback riding, and camping are popular, while the ponds and streams provide excellent swimming, boating and fishing.
-Winter sports include snowmobiling and cross country skiing.
-Part of the eastern slope of Okemo Mountain is in Mount Holly and downhill skiing currently occurs on the mountain road and trails associated with the Okemo Mountain Ski Area.
+Winter sports include snowmobiling, snow shoeing, and cross-country skiing.
+Part of the eastern slope of Okemo Mountain is in Mount Holly, and downhill skiing currently occurs on the mountain road and trails associated with the Okemo Mountain Ski Area.

 Specific Areas: The following list includes areas of special note but is not all inclusive.
-The very dispersed nature of the recreation activities in Town prohibits the naming of every location.
+The very dispersed nature of the recreation activities in Town prohibits the naming of every location. a.

-a.
 Star Lake (formerly Jackson Pond) is approximately 50 acres in size and is important for swimming with a beach located near its outlet.
 The pond itself is shallow with few areas over six feet in depth.

 The character of Star Lake is changing due to the introduction of Eurasian Milfoil in 1997.
-This new weed will soon become the dominant weed problem in the lake due to its tendency to choke out any other growth with its extremely dense formation.
+This invasive weed has become the dominant environmental problem in the lake due to its tendency to choke out other growth with its extremely dense formation.
 The natural aging process of the lake will be expedited and future recreational use is in danger.
+During the summer of 1998, many Town volunteers, receiving the support of a state grant, began a campaign that involved hired divers and volunteers hand pulling the milfoil.
+A successful fund raising effort was organized in 2002 to support retaining technical assistance and to purchase Sonar, a chemical that will be used upon State of Vermont approval to eliminate Star Lake's Milfoil.
+The use of Sonar at a strength of 8 parts per million was approved by the State April 2004 for application during 2004.

-In the summer of 1998, many Town volunteers, receiving state grant money, began a campaign which involved hired divers and volunteers hand pulling the milfoil.
-Other methods of maintaining the milfoil growth are being aggressively researched.
-In addition, over the years the lake has received runoff from surrounding agricultural fields which have been, at times, heavily fertilized.
-Consequently, algae growth often becomes a significant problem in late summer.
-In August of 1997, the Selectboard was approached by the Belmont Playground Society (society members are Allen Devereaux, Don Tarbell, and Thomas Perkins) to donate the ownership of the Star Lake beach and dam property to the Town of Mount Holly.
-Investigation into this property found an Army Corp of Engineer report noting the dam flume inadequate.
-Repair and or rebuilding of the dam, and the outlet culvert could lead the Town into large costs.
-Due to liability in case of dam failure and the inability to find any solid financial state or federal funding, the Selectboard has been reluctant to accept this property at this time.
+In addition, over the years the lake has received runoff from surrounding agricultural fields that when actively farmed, were heavily fertilized.
+Consequently, algae growth has often become a significant problem in late summer.

+In August of 1997, the Select Board was approached by the Belmont Playground Society (society members are Allen Devereaux, Don Tarbell, and Thomas Perkins), who wished to donate the ownership of the Star Lake beach and dam property to the Town of Mount Holly.
+Investigation into this property found an Army Corps of Engineers report noting the dam flume was inadequate.
+Repair and or rebuilding of the dam and the outlet culvert could lead the Town into large costs.
+In spite of concerns regarding the condition of the dam and the need to maintain the community beach, the Select Board accepted the property of the Belmont Playground Society in 2001.

 The Lake originally supported a standard warm water fishery including sunfish, perch, bullhead, and pickerel.
 Today these have been replaced by bass, channel catfish, perch, and trout, the latter on a put and take basis.
-The island supports a small bog community of sphagnum moss, pitcher plants, and speckled alder.
-Ospreys and loons are still seen occasionally on the lake, along with migrating waterfowl both spring and fall.
+The island supports a small bog community of sphagnum moss, pitcher plants, and speckled alder as well as a beaver lodge.
+Ospreys, Great Blue Heron, and loons are still seen occasionally on the lake, along with migrating waterfowl both spring and fall.
+A seasonal population of Canada Geese enjoys the lake and has become a nuisance especially at the Belmont beach.
 The Vermont Department of Fish and Wildlife lists the Lake as a significant natural community.
 (See map)